Rabie45/OSEK/Resource_Mangment/README.md

 The resource management is used to co-ordinate concurrent accesses of several tasks with different priorities to shared resources,

 ## Resource management ensures that
-• two tasks cannot occupy the same resource at the same time.
+ - two tasks cannot occupy the same resource at the same time.
- • priority inversion can not occur.
+ -  priority inversion can not occur.
-• deadlocks do not occur by use of these resources.
+ -  deadlocks do not occur by use of these resources.
-• access to resources never results in a waiting state.
+ - access to resources never results in a waiting state.
 If the resource management is extended to the interrupt level it assures in addition that
- • two tasks or interrupt routines cannot occupy the same resource at the same time.
+ - two tasks or interrupt routines cannot occupy the same resource at the same time.

 ## The functionality of resource management is useful in the following cases:
-• preemptable tasks
+ - preemptable tasks
-• non preemptable tasks, if the user intends to have the application code executed under other scheduling policies, too
+ - non preemptable tasks, if the user intends to have the application code executed under other scheduling policies, too
-• resource sharing between tasks and interrupt service routines
+ - resource sharing between tasks and interrupt service routines
-• resource sharing between interrupt service routines
+ - resource sharing between interrupt service routines

 ## Scheduler as a resource:
-the scheduler could be locked if the task preempted it self.
+The scheduler could be locked if the task preempted it self.

 ## Types:
- - semaphore (bianary - counting ): a semaphore is a synchronization primitive used to control access to shared resources by multiple threads or processes within a program.
+ - Semaphore (bianary - counting ): a semaphore is a synchronization primitive used to control access to shared resources by multiple threads or processes within a program.
  - Mutex:A mutex, short for mutual exclusion object, is a synchronization primitive used in concurrent programming to ensure only one thread can access a shared resource at a time.
 This prevents race conditions, which occur when multiple threads attempt to modify the same data simultaneously, potentially leading to unexpected results or data corruption.

 ## Problems: